 - Coronary artery disease (CAD), or other evidence of vascular disease

 High blood pressure is a major risk factor for hypertensive heart disease, the leading cause of illness and death from high blood pressure.
 Hypertension can cause different types of heart disease including:

 - Coronary artery disease (CAD), sometimes called Coronary Heart Disease.
-High blood pressure contributes to the thickening of the blood vessel walls, and worsen atherosclerosis (accumulated deposits of cholesterol in the blood vessels).
+High blood pressure contributes to the thickening of the blood vessel walls and worsens atherosclerosis (accumulated deposits of cholesterol in the blood vessels).
 The end result is called CAD, also called ischemic heart disease.
-Th presence of CAD increases the risk for angina (chest pain), heart attack, stroke, and death.
+The presence of CAD increases the risk for angina (chest pain), heart attack, stroke, and death.
 High blood pressure is the most common risk factor for heart attack and stroke.